 - Data Controller: Data controller is the role responsible for defining how personal data is processed and the purpose for which it is processed.
-Controller is in charge of the not only inside the organization but also for making sure that outside contractors comply.
+The controller is in charge of not only inside the organization but also for making sure that outside contractors comply.

-- Data Processor: Data processor is not a single position, it can be internal stakeholders, teams, groups which are responsible for maintaining and processing personal data of the customers.
+- Data Processor: Data processor is not a single position, it can be internal stakeholders, teams, groups that are responsible for maintaining and processing the personal data of the customers.

 What are the New Rules for Obtaining the Consent for Processing Personal Data?

-A key part of GDPR required consent to be given by the individual whose data is held by, through an explicit action.
+A key part of the GDPR requirement is that the “consent is to be given by the individual whose data is held by, through an explicit action”.
 The rule says:

-Consent should be separate from other terms and conditions and should not be a precondition of signing up to a service.
+Consent should be separate from other terms and conditions and should not be a precondition of signing up for a service.

 The GDPR imposes the following condition which organizations need to follow in order to obtain a valid consent:

 - Specific and granular consent for distinct processing operations should be taken from the customer.
 Current ways in use like presumed consent and the consent obtained based on vague or blanket information are no longer allowed.